 - Eventually, across the decades, the hot oil bar pie became so popular that all the other Colony menu items faded away, as did the need for a grill.
 But the name Colony Grill remains as a link to our heritage.

-- Today, Colony Grill has four “grill-less” locations in Connecticut: Stamford, Norwalk, Fairfield and Milford.
+- Today, Colony Grill has five “grill-less” locations across Connecticut & New York.

 News & Events